|27.02||[Repealed, 1969 c 471 s 5]|

 (4) a description of the trust assets.

-(c) The filing officer shall enter on the initial financing statement filed pursuant to this section the time of day and date of filing.
-The filing officer shall accept filings, amendments, and terminations of an initial financing statement filed pursuant to this section and charge the same filing fees as provided in section 336.9-525.
+(c) The filing officer must enter on the initial financing statement filed pursuant to this section the time of day and date of filing.
+The filing officer must accept filings, amendments, and terminations of an initial financing statement filed pursuant to this section and charge the same filing fees as provided in section 336.9-525.
 An initial financing statement filed pursuant to this section is void and may be removed from the filing system 18 months after the date of filing.
 The beneficiaries notice may be physically destroyed 30 months after the date of filing.

 (a) The unpaid seller's interest in trust assets is paramount to all other liens, security interests, and encumbrances in the trust assets.
 An unpaid seller who recovers trust assets recovers them free of any liens, security interests, or encumbrances.